I’d love to connect with you! Sign up for my monthly newsletter, "Garden Bliss & Blunder”

-Tom Thompson's painting called,"Campfire" (below) inspired this rose in the Canadian Artists Series by the same folks who developed both the Parkland and the Explorer roses.
+Tom Thomson's painting called,"Campfire" (below) inspired this rose in the Canadian Artists Series by the same folks who developed both the Parkland and the Explorer roses.

-This glorious rose brags it is disease resistant, and cold hardy to Canadian zone 3 (USDA zone 2). wow....
+This glorious rose is disease resistant and cold hardy to Canadian zone 3 (USDA zone 2). wow....
 It blooms from early summer and continues to display blooms that range from yellow, to pink to deep fuchsia.

 Just look at these colours - all from one rose bush.

-The thing that sold me, besides the fact this is a rose tree, is the Campfire Rose is grafted on a Rugosa stem, at the top of the stem, forming a rose tree (or standard).
+This is a rose tree and the Campfire Rose is grafted on a Rugosa stem, at the top of the stem, forming a rose tree (or standard).

 Rugosa is the old rose of cemeteries and abandoned farms that bloom for generations with no one fussing, or feeding.

 Here it is - 2 weeks after planting - in mid-June... in the front garden.
 Folks walking by, stop and stare - it is stunning.